 The Pulse: Just to get us warmed up, tell us a bit about yourself

 Darren: I left school at 16 and went straight into the public service.
-I cut my teeth in several federal government departments before really hitting my stride in the Australian Bureau of Statistics and Australian Financial Security Authority.
+I cut my teeth working for a credit union, and then in several federal government departments before really hitting my stride in the Australian Bureau of Statistics and Australian Financial Security Authority.

 During my time there, I also completed a commerce degree part-time at the University of South Australia.
 After 23 years in government, I decided to start my own bookkeeping business in 2012 with the business coaching Melbourne help.